 I got the locum doctor.
 He told me briskly my recovery would be 25% medication, 25% therapy, 25% friends and family, and the rest my own efforts.
 As though depression is something you give yourself.
 As if it weren’t genetic, or chemical.
-As though it never killed anybody.
+As though depression has never killed anybody.
 Mr Locum GP, you are probably an arsehole.
 He told me there was still leeway to increase the dosage of Citalopram to 40mg, but I had already done that on advice from the first GP I saw, who had said to increase the dosage if it felt ineffective.
 At least Mr Locum agreed to follow the advice of the psychiatrist I’m having to hire at £260.00 an hour, so fine.
 He wanted me to ask to see him next time, but I probably won’t ask for him.

 So, moving on, Nana J was in town, she is B’s mum, but all the kids call her Nana J. We went for Mexican.
 Nana didn’t like Mexican.
 She pronounced it as we walked through the door of the restaurant.
 She didn’t like Mexican, and neither did she believe anybody else could like Mexican.
 Nana didn’t know what to order.
 Nana didn’t like rice.
 Niece asked, ‘what don’t you like about rice, Nana?’